FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 - If the round ends by someone going out, the player whose discard is claimed gets additional 30 or 50 points.
 - If the round ends by someone claiming a 6-card combination in hand, that player ignores the penalty point calculation and instead scores equal to the combination's value.

-The game after a predetermined number of rounds.
+The game ends after a predetermined number of rounds.
 The player with the least penalty point wins.

 # Combination